-Spring Web Services requires a standard Java 1.6 Runtime Environment.
-Java 1.7 and 1.8 are also supported.
-Spring-WS also requires Spring 3.2 or higher.
+Spring Web Services requires a standard Java 7 Runtime Environment.
+Java 8 is also supported.
+Spring-WS is built on Spring Framework 4.0.9, but higher versions are supported.

 Spring-WS consists of a number of modules, which are described in the remainder of this section.